 Extensions to participate in the BEAR Program are accomplished as a condition of acceptance into the program.
 Cancellation of the extension is not authorized for soldiers who voluntarily withdraw from the program or who are involuntarily removed from the program for any reason (that is, academic failure, punishment under Uniform Code of Military Justice).
 The soldier is considered, in either case, to have received the benefit of the extension.

-Soldiers who fail to complete the training will be removed from the program, unless the training unit commander recommends that they be retained and rescheduled for a subsequent class date.
+Soldiers who fail to complete the training will be removed from the program unless the training unit commander recommends that they are retained and rescheduled for a subsequent class date.

 When release or removal from the program is necessary, the soldier will be: